Message to all Democratic troops:

-And with the late-breaking, heart-breaking news of Ruth Bader Ginsburg’s death: Not only must Democrats do everything procedurally possible to ensure a liberal replaces her on our highest Court.
+And with the late-breaking, heart-breaking news of Ruth Bader Ginsburg’s death: Not only must Democrats do everything procedurally possible to ensure a liberal replaces her on the Supreme Court.
 But, truly: In all modern public life, who better exemplified than “the Notorious RBG” — she was its perfect union —“the moral obligation to be intelligent”?

 Back to battle stations.
 Be intelligent.
 Good luck.